 Here is the inside of the opposite side where the smaller crack was.

 Here is the repaired front panel large crack from the outside.
-I have sanded the area flat with a hand held sanding machine, but there were a few tiny areas not perfectly filled with the ABS Glue, so I put a bit more on to fill these holes.
-I will need to sand it again slightly to make it totally smooth.
+I sanded the area flat with a hand held sanding machine, but there were a few tiny areas not perfectly filled with the ABS Glue, so I put a bit more on to fill these holes.
+I had to sand it again slightly to make it totally smooth.

 Here is the crack closer up in the centre of the picture.